ryancar66/NLP-Article/Article.md

 ### spaCy
 spaCy is an open-source library using the Python programming language for advanced natural language processing. spaCy is able to handle powerful, complex analyses but for those unfamiliar the ease of importing a library like spaCy takes two lines of codes.
 ![image](https://user-images.githubusercontent.com/70989415/141222950-67b1851c-55cc-4362-8330-b717a79674d8.png)
-Now you can begin using the features from your newly created *nlp* object. spaCy has become an industry standard as it differentiated itself by focusing on providing nlp software for production usage.
+Now you can begin using the features from your newly created *nlp* object. <br>
+spaCy has become an industry standard as it differentiates itself through providing nlp software for production usage.
 It supports deep learning workflows through its own machine learning library, Thinc.
-This means it uses Thinc as its backend to support all of its NLP tasks; which will explained in this article.
+This means it uses Thinc as its backend to support all of its NLP tasks; which will be explained in this article.

 ### NLP Tasks
 Like many other workflows within Python there is a pipeline that is followed to prepare data in order to perform a model on it.
 These common steps in a NLP pipeline are broken down below with supporting examples from a sample response taken from a survey response.